 This page is about Crackaway Daze, our community festival.
 Crackaway Daze is held annually on the third full weekend of September.
+On our site you may buy term papers online, order projects that will help you with your progress.
 The festival is hosted by the town of New Point and enjoys broad public support through volunteers and donations from New Point and Salt Creek Township as well as area county businesses, which includes the cities of Greensburg and Batesville.

 During the festival there are many and various activities.
 For the children there are pony rides, an inflatable romper room, a clown, face painting, and games.
 For the older generation there are antique cars, antique tractors and farm equipment, Country Store, craft and flea market, and our famous pork dinners on Saturday for lunch, bean soup in a huge iron kettle, home made ice cream from one of our great local churches, and chili on Saturday night!
 Come Sunday, the local Kiwanis Club serves up fried chicken dinners for lunch.
 And let’s not forget the pie-baking contest!
 Mmmmmmm!
 Mmmm!
 There are always some fine tasting pies!

 Also on Saturday there is The Annual Mary Taylor Memorial Parade that has had great participation in the past years and includes a grand variety of displays and an occasional float!
 During the parade the Master of Ceremonies recognizes the Festival’s Senior Citizen King and Queen as they ride by in a classic convertible like the one shown in the photo above.

 The parade is named in honor of Mary Taylor who was and remains an inspiration to our community for her selfless and tireless efforts for the Town of New Point and Saltcreek Township.

 There is live entertainment all throughout the day provided by various vocalists, bands, and local talent.
 On Sunday a Gospel Sing is held with featured attractions beginning with the meal and lasting through most of the afternoon.